 Cyberattacks Against Schools

 In the old days, if a student wanted to delay a test, he might pull a fire alarm.
 Nowadays, a cyber attack is the weapon of choice.
-This was the case this week in Miami, the city where I am writing from, as a 16 year old was arrested for launching a Distributed Denial-of-Service (DDoS) to bring the system down on the first day of virtual classes.

 People launch attacks on school systems for different reasons.
 The goal for cyber attacks is often financial gain.
 If a threat actor can install ransomware on a school system, hijacking sensitive data, then the school system might pay up.
 As schools opened for 2020-2021 school year, examples of ransomware and the related chaos abound.
 The Haywood School System was the victim of an attack.
 The perpetrators were demanding “an undisclosed amount of money.”
 A California school district is faced a similar dilemma.
 Given the sensitive nature of attacks and large number of school systems, it is possible many schools have not disclosed the trouble they are facing.